 Proof of good health is required for approval of coverage.
 This may or may not include a medical exam.
 If an exam is required, it will be performed at your convenience and at no expense to you.

-With this benefit, you can collect a portion of your life insurance benefit amount (up to 50%) if you are diagnosed with a terminal illness with less than six months to live.
+With this benefit, you can collect a portion of your life insurance benefit amount (up to 80%, to a maximum of $5000,000) if you are diagnosed with a terminal illness with less than 12 months to live.
 You can use your life insurance proceeds to help pay medical or other expenses during this difficult time.
 Your beneficiary would then receive the remainder of your benefits after your death.

 There are no general aviation exclusions under this plan.
 Your aviation activities are covered, unlike some life insurance plans that exclude flying in recreational or commercial aircraft.